invzbl3/WhistleblowerApplication/README.md

 * Spring Boot
 *
 ----------------
-Run the Application:
+**Run the Application:**
-Run your Spring Boot application, and it will start a server on localhost:8080.
+Run your Spring Boot application, and it will start a server on `localhost:8080`.